-The following are supported scenarios for using availability groups with Configuration Manager.
-Details and procedures for each can be found in Configure availability groups for Configuration Manager.
+The following scenarios are supported for using availability groups with Configuration Manager.
+For more information and procedures for each scenario, see Configure availability groups for Configuration Manager.

 The following prerequisites apply to all scenarios.
-If additional prerequisites apply to a specific scenario, those will be detailed with that scenario.
+If additional prerequisites apply to a specific scenario, they're detailed with that scenario.

 Configuration Manager accounts and permissions

-The computer account of the site server must be a member of the Local Administrators group on each computer that is a member of the availability group.
+The computer account of the site server must be a member of the Local Administrators group on each computer that's a member of the availability group.

 Availability group configurations